HEPTACOM/heptaconnect-docs/docs/adr/2020-12-10-portal-service-container.md

 * Portal developers have to publish every implementation to allow being changed
 * Containers have to be managed per stack to prevent
-* To have static typing you have to add additionalm `instanceof` checks or trust type hints
+* To have static typing you have to add additional `instanceof` checks or trust type hints

 ## Related thoughts